An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Blue and Yellow, 1932, Oil on Canvas, cm.
 55,5 x 55,3

-The interaction between infinite space (the endless line) and finite space (the various relationships established between the lines) generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.
+An interaction between the virtually endless lines (infinite space) and the white and colored areas, i.e. the relationships established between the lines (finite space) generates a variety of elements that, together with the visual weight of the colors, create a dynamic balancing of the whole.

 A slice of definite space (the closed square) coexists with slices of indefinite space which may change a moment later.
-The painter appears to have wished to express a variety of possible unitary syntheses before or after they reach full balance, that is, to open and multiply the one to the many, the certain to the unforeseeable.
+The painter appears to have wished to express a variety of possible unitary syntheses before or after they reach full balance, that is, to open and multiply the one to the many; contaminate the certain with the uncertain.

 Multiplying unity

-A tendency to multiply and color the synthesis was displayed in some works as early as 1921, e.g. both works shown below, where the equivalence of opposites (the square unit) is expressed through four different areas verging to proportions of squares:
+A tendency to multiply and color the synthesis was displayed in some works as early as 1921, e.g. both works shown below, where the equivalence of opposites (the square unit) is expressed through four different areas verging to square proportions:

 Composition with Large Red Plane, Yellow, Black, Gray and Blue, 1921, Piet Mondrian with Diagram